 Blood meal offers a host of benefits for garden soil, plant health, and the environment.

 - Improve soil quality.
 This rich source of all natural and organic nitrogen nourishes the beneficial microbes that live in the soil, boosting the soil’s organic content.
-Higher soil organic content fosters deeper root development, improved drainage and water holding capacity, and reduces nutrient leaching.
+Higher soil organic content fosters deeper root development, improves drainage and water holding capacity, and reduces nutrient leaching.

 - Grow healthier plants.
 A steady supply of organic plant food nourishes plants more efficiently than the up and down levels provided by water soluble alternatives.
 Blood meal can help you grow a healthier, more vibrant garden.